-As the abundance (number of individuals) in the tuning indices as well as the number of fish in the catches by age group (catch numbers) are calculated by raising the weights of the samples with the total catch weights, the catch in numbers and the numbers of individuals in the indices are influenced directly by the mean weight-at-age estimates used.
-Accordingly, if the mean weight-at-age is too low then this will positively bias the abundance estimates used as input in the assessments (numbers-at-age in catch and cpue in the indices).
+As the abundance (number of individuals) in the tuning indices as well as the number of fish in the catches by age group (catch numbers) are calculated by raising the weights of the samples with the total catch weights, the catch in numbers and the numbers of individuals in the indices are influenced directly by the mean weight-atage estimates used.
+Accordingly, if the mean weight-at-age is too low then this will positively bias the abundance estimates used as input in the assessments (numbersat-age in catch and cpue in the indices).

-WD6 in Annex 3 describes the model used to calculate mean weights-at-age the catches for the purposes of providing a catch forecast.
-See also Section 3.7.
+Nielsen and Berg (2016, Annex 6) describes the model used to calculate mean weights-at-age the catches for the purposes of providing a catch forecast.
+See also under the section with Short-term projections.